Nosterx/dotFiles/README.md

 3. `$ git clone https://github.com/VundleVim/Vundle.vim.git ~/.vim/bundle/Vundle.vim`

-5. `:PluginInstall`
+4. `:PluginInstall`

+5. Follow YouCompleteMe installation instructions https://github.com/Valloric/YouCompleteMe

-4. For each of the config file that want to manage using git, you can run `python moveDotFileInHomeAndCreateSymoblicLink.py FILE_PATH` (if only a simple file name is given, the filepath would be defaulted to the home folder)
+6. For each of the config file that want to manage using git, you can run `python moveDotFileInHomeAndCreateSymoblicLink.py FILE_PATH` (if only a simple file name is given, the filepath would be defaulted to the home folder)